Dominion to reduce power at Millstone US nuclear plant

-NEW YORK Dominion Resources will reduce power at its two-unit 2,100-megawatt Millstone nuclear power generating station in Connecticut on Saturday to maintain grid stability in the event that winds and rain from Hurricane Irene affect the electricity grid, a spokesman said.
+NEW YORK Aug 27 Dominion Resources (D.N) will reduce power at its two-unit 2,100-megawatt Millstone nuclear power generating station in Connecticut on Saturday to maintain grid stability in the event that winds and rain from Hurricane Irene affect the electricity grid, a spokesman said.

 Dominion did not say by how much it would reduce power.